IBM/ios-visual-recognition-app/README.md

 Ensure you have the correct [development tools](https://developer.apple.com/) installed to work with:

-* iOS 8.0+
+* iOS 10.0+
-* Xcode 10
+* Xcode 11
-* Swift 3.0+
+* Swift 5.0+

 Next, the IBM Cloud Mobile services SDK uses [CocoaPods](https://cocoapods.org/) to manage and configure dependencies.
-To use our latest SDKs you need version _1.1.0.rc.2_.
+To use our latest SDKs you need version _1.1.0.rc.2_ or greater.

 You can install CocoaPods using the following command: